A-StadLabs/helpcenter/README.md

 ```

 Build and optimize the current project, ready for deployment.
 This includes linting as well as vulcanization, image, script, stylesheet and HTML optimization and minification.

-## Application Theming

-Polymer 1.0 introduces a shim for CSS custom properties.
-We take advantage of this in `app/elements/app-theme.html` to provide theming for your application.
-You can also find our presets for Material Design breakpoints in this file.

 ## Unit Testing